harshpreet14/IDC_409_ImageProcessing/README.md

                             writer.writerow(studentInfo)
 ```

-## Challenges Faced by Face Recognition System
+## 📍Challenges Faced by Face Recognition System
 <a name="challenges-faced-by-face-recognition-system"></a>

-📍Illumination: It changes the face’s appearance drastically.
+🎯Illumination: It changes the face’s appearance drastically.
 It is observed that even slight changes in lighting conditions cause a significant impact on its results.<br>
-📍Pose: Facial Recognition systems are highly sensitive to the pose, Which may result in faulty recognition or no recognition if the database is only trained on frontal face view.<br>
+🎯Pose: Facial Recognition systems are highly sensitive to the pose, Which may result in faulty recognition or no recognition if the database is only trained on frontal face view.<br>
-📍Facial Expressions: Different expressions of the same individual are another significant factor that needs to be taken into account.
+🎯Facial Expressions: Different expressions of the same individual are another significant factor that needs to be taken into account.
 Modern Recognizers can easily deal with it, though.<br>
-📍Low Resolution: The recognizer must be trained on a good-resolution picture.
+🎯Low Resolution: The recognizer must be trained on a good-resolution picture.
 Otherwise, the model will fail to extract features.<br>
-📍Aging: With increasing age, the human face features shape, lines, and texture changes which are yet another challenge.
+🎯Aging: With increasing age, the human face features shape, lines, and texture changes which are yet another challenge.